Amenhotep II: Dates and length of reign

 Amenhotep's coronation can be dated without much difficulty because of a number of lunar dates in the reign of his father, Thutmose III.
-These sightings limit the date of Thutmose's accession to either 1504 or 1479 BC.
+These sightings limit the date of Thutmose II's accession to either 1504 or 1479 BC.
 Thutmose died after 54 years of reign, at which time Amenhotep would have acceded to the throne.
 Amenhotep's short 2 year coregency with his father would then move his accession two years and four months earlier, dating his accession to either 1427 BC in the low chronology, or in 1452 BC in the high chronology.
 The minimum length of his reign is indicated by a wine jar inscribed with the king's prenomen found in Amenhotep II's funerary temple at Thebes; it is dated to this king's highest known date—his Year 26—and lists the name of the pharaoh's vintner, Panehsy.
 Mortuary temples were generally not stocked until the king died or was near death; therefore, Amenhotep may not have lived much later beyond his 26th year.
 There are alternate theories which attempt to assign him a reign of up to 35 years, which is the absolute maximum length he could have reigned.
 In this chronology, he reigned from 1454 to 1419.
 There are certain problems facing these theories which cannot be resolved.
-In particular, this would mean Amenhotep died when he was 52, but an X-ray analysis of his mummy has shown him to have been about 40 when he died.
+In particular, this would mean Amenhotep II died when he was 52, but an X-ray analysis of his mummy has shown him to have been around 40 when he died.
 Accordingly, Amenhotep II is usually given a reign of 26 years and said to have reigned from 1427 to 1401 BC.